 Our product candidates are manufactured using technically complex processes requiring specialized facilities, highly specific raw materials and other production constraints.
 The complexity of these processes, as well as strict government standards for the manufacture and storage of our product candidates, subjects us to manufacturing risks.
 While product candidate batches released for use in clinical trials or for commercialization undergo sample testing, some defects may only be identified following product release.
 In addition, process deviations or unanticipated effects of approved process changes may result in these intermediate products not complying with stability requirements or specifications.
-Our product candidates must be stored and transported at temperatures within a certain range.
+Our product candidates within a certain range.
 If these environmental conditions deviate, our product candidates' remaining shelf-lives could be impaired or their efficacy and safety could be negatively impacted, making them no longer suitable for use.